 - Funding: Despite recent efforts by the government, there is still a general lack of funding for public hospitals in the country.
 Given that most hospitals are still publicly run, the insufficient funding in which these hospitals receive has led to a lack of up-to-date technologies, medicines, and quality treatment for the public.

-- Facilities: As the 9th largest country in the world much of the Kazakh population lives outside of these cities and in the countryside, where access to medical treatment is hard to obtain.
+- Facilities: As the 9th largest country in the world, much of the Kazakh population lives in the countryside and outside big cities, where access to medical treatment is hard to obtain.
 Where there are clinics and medical facilities in these remote areas, they are typically only able to offer immediate emergency services and will not usually be able to provide long term care for serious illnesses.
-Patients requiring more than immediate emergency care will often be evacuated to an alternate medical facility, even if it is one located outside of the country.
+Patients requiring more than immediate emergency care will often be evacuated to an alternative medical facility, even if it is located outside of the country.

 - Roads in Kazakhstan are poorly maintained and during the winter are especially hazardous.
 The quality of driving in the country is also poor and you are advised to be alert at all times.

 - You should exercise caution about taking photographs of military installations, official buildings and at the border.
 Many restrictions exist and not all of these are well-publicized.
 If you wish to take a photograph you should ask first.
 This also applies to the local Kazakh population.

 - Local healthcare facilities in Kazakhstan are extremely basic and may not be able to provide much in the way of care.
 You should ensure that any insurance you have provides an emergency evacuation benefit.

 How to find the best private health insurance in Kazakhstan